SunDocker/DataBaseSystem/建模与设计/数据建模思想与方法/README.md

         >   Composite keywords are labeled by a same number.
 Notice that the number is just a label, not means the amount

-    -   Multiple Attribute: straight line
+    -   Composite Attribute: straight line

 -   Relationship